camunda/camunda-docs-manual/content/user-guide/process-engine/password-hashing.md

 }
 ```

-Once this is done, you can use the process engine configuration to plug in the custom implementation by the setting the `saltGenerator` property to your custom implmentation, e.g., `MyCustomSaltGenerator`.
+Once this is done, you can use the process engine configuration to plug in the custom implementation by the setting the `saltGenerator` property to your custom implementation, e.g., `MyCustomSaltGenerator`.
 See [Process Engine Bootstrapping](../process-engine-bootstrapping) on where you have to set the property for your Camunda environment.